slightlyoff/cassowary.js/README.md

 ...
 ```

-To run the tests, check out this repository and point your thorougly modern
+To run the tests, point your thorougly modern browser at `tests/unittests.html`
-browser at `unittests.html` or `quaddemo.html`.
-To run from the command line,
+or `demos/quad/quaddemo.html`.
+To run from the command line, first, see if they
-first, see if they already run without any extra work (they should on a Mac or
+already run without any extra work (they should on most Mac or Linux boxes):
-Linux with recent Java):

 ```
 $ cd tests